Download PDF

 In answer, you should maintain your mediation skills and explain to the interviewer that you will respect the co-worker’s point.
 Explain to the interviewer that you will find the solution without spoiling the relationship between you and your coworker.

-Q 7.
-How do you think you are able to work in a Japanese environment?
+Q18.
+How do you think you can work in a Japanese environment?

 Ans.
 (Interviewer point of view)The interviewer wants to see your compatibility and adaptability to the Japanese working environment.